08Abhinay/Hybrid-Dynamic-Select/README.md

 # Hybrid-Dynamic-Select

-Modular implementations of score-based adversarial NLP attacks and a Raw-Scripts area for single-file, ad‑hoc experimentation.
+Implementations of score-based adversarial NLP attacks and a Raw-Scripts area for single-file, ad‑hoc experimentation.

 This repo now provides clean, reusable packages for different attack variants, while keeping the original one-file scripts (moved under Raw-Scripts) for convenience.